harring/pod-trading/README.md

 This project is licensed under the MIT License.

 Enjoy trading with your friends in your own private MTG trading pod!

+### Changes
+2024-10-30
+- Move search logic to backend for experience to be better
+- Loading page now shows 10 most expensive cards in each collection
+- Multisearch added, you can now paste a decklist and get all exact matches from either one or all collections
+- Known issue: Initially loaded list of cards is sorted by owner and not value